jeporter9/accessibility-feature/README.md

 - Push your changes to your GitHub repo.
 - Publish changes to GitHub Pages using the feature branch as the source for live testing.
 - Submit a pull request to propose changes for review.

+## Ethical Use of AI

+- CoPilot was used to implement the javascript-based theme selector.

+## Changes

+- Added Meta tags for author and description.
+- Updated the title.
+- Implemented a functional javascript-based theme toggle feature.
+- Implemented localStorage to save the last selected theme.